 Muon particles with momentum larger than 160 MeV will radiate only in the aerogel.
 The radius, the center and the skewness of the ring will help to determine its velocity.
 The dual refractive systems will help in discriminating the pions from the muons.
 On the other side, electrons and positrons will radiate in aerogel as well as in the gas.
 The ring produced by such light particles has a radius mostly independent from their velocity and much larger than that of the muons.
 That feature will provide a particle identification for electrons vs. muons.
 Furthermore, the Cerenkov photons radiated from the gas will generate a characteristic pattern in the photo-sensors.
 From the analysis of that pattern, one can estimate the momentum of the electron and its position in space.
 The picture below shows what happens in REDTOP’s OTPC when a 100 MeV electron (red track) travels trough the gas in a 0.6 T magnetic field.
 Several Cerenkov photons (cyan tracks) are generated and detected by the optical sensors surrounding the gas.

-Dual-readout calorimetry is a novel detector technique which has received good attention in the last few years.
-One version of the latter, named ADRIANO (A Dual-Readout Integrally Active Non-segmented Option), is currently under development at Fermilab by the T1015 Collaboration.
+Dual-readout calorimetry is a novel detector technique that has received good attention in the last few years.
+One version of the latter, named ADRIANO (A Dual-Readout Integrally Active Non-segmented Option), has been under development at Fermilab by the T1015 Collaboration for many years.
 The picture below shows three ADRIANO prototypes tested at FTBF in 2015.

 It is based on the two simultaneous measurements of the energy deposited by a hadronic or electromagnetic shower into two media with different properties.
 The first medium is usually a plastic scintillator (or any substance producing scintillating light).
 Consequently, any charged particle depositing energy in that medium will produce scintillation and will make a signal in the corresponding electronics.
 The second medium is usually a heavy glass with high refractive index (nD >1.8) and high density (ρ >1.8).
 This medium will only be sensitive to charged particles with large velocity, such that light is emitted via the Cerenkov effect.
 Consequently, only the charged electromagnetic component of the shower (namely: electrons and positrons) or photons producing pairs will produce a signal in the corresponding electronics.
 Furthermore, the high density of the medium will make it an ideal integrally active absorber for all particles impinging on the detector.
 Summing the Cerenkov (C) and the scintillation (S) signal one has the total energy of the detected particle.
 Furthermore, by comparing the scintillation (S) vs. the Cerenkov (C) signals one also has information about the ID of the particle which generated the shower.
 This is shown, for example, in the plot below for simulated particles with Ekin=100 MeV.